israelsu/Hardware/README.md

 # Hardware
+##small project for a new toolhead for Voron 2.4r2

 prototype for Mach Cube 2.1 3D printer by lorinczroby on Thingiverse: https://www.thingiverse.com/thing:4312043

-STL folder contan the stl for the tool head.
+STL: contan the stl for the tool head.

-Firmware from mainsailos (printer.cfg) and config files
+Firmware: from mainsailos (printer.cfg) and config files

-BOM by Voron
+BOM: for the fans and toolhead and additional tools and Printer Frame BOM by VoronDesign

-basic wiring diagrams
+diag: electonics basic wiring diagrams